Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/networking.md

 # TestbedOS Networking

 TestbedOS provides networking capabilities for the communication between the guests in a deployment to emulate real-world networks.
-In TestbedOS, this is implemented as a [Software-Defined Network (SDN)](https://en.wikipedia.org/wiki/Software-defined_networking) powered by [Open Virtual Networks (OVN)](https://www.ovn.org/en/), and [OpenvSwitch](https://www.openvswitch.org/), which operates at level 2 in the OSI model, underpins OVS.
+In TestbedOS, this is implemented as a [Software-Defined Network (SDN)](https://en.wikipedia.org/wiki/Software-defined_networking) powered by [Open Virtual Networks (OVN)](https://www.ovn.org/en/), and [OpenvSwitch (OVS)](https://www.openvswitch.org/), which operates at level 2 in the OSI model, underpins OVN.
 Via OVN and OVS, the SDN is constructed with components such as switches and routers, following familiar concepts in networking.
 To learn more about OVN and OVS, as well as how they work in TestbedOS, we provide a quick background on the topic in [OVN and OVS Brief Background](networking_background.md).

 ## TestbedOS Networking Components

 We provide a way to describe the SDN configuration and topology in the `kvm-compose.yaml` file.
 We have chosen the following basic networking components from OVN to be available for configuration in the `kvm-compose.yaml` file and thus for deployment.
 We discuss some limitations on the available (logical) networking components in [Limitations](networking_limitations.md).

 - Switches
-- External IP addresses
 - Routers
+- External Guest IP addresses
+- Static Guest IP addresses
-- DHCP
+- Dynamic Guest IP addresses via DHCP
 - NAT
 - DNS